Boeing 737 Goes Missing In Indonesia

 A Boeing Co (NYSE: BA) plane that departed from the Indonesian capital of Jakarta has gone missing.

-What Happened: The Sriwijaya Air Boeing 737, flight number SJY 182, headed to Pontianak lost contact on Saturday at 2:40 p.m.
+What Happened: The Sriwijaya Air Boeing 737, flight number SJY 182, headed to Pontianak lost contact at 2:40 p.m.
 Western Indonesian Standard Time, according to Indonesia's Antara News Agency.
 That's 2:40 a.m.
 Saturday morning Eastern Standard Time in the U.S.

 Reuters reports that more than 50 people were on board.